VirtualPatientEngine/AIAgents4Pharma/docs/notebooks/talk2biomodels/benchmark/benchmark.md

 For detailed results, please refer to log files for [set 1](results/task_completion_set1_results.json) and [set 2](results/task_completion_set2_results.json).

+### Example evaluation

+"id": "sim_090" (set 1)
+Question: "I need to understand the MAPK signaling dynamics for my research.
+Please simulate model BIOMD0000000027 for 1000 seconds and provide the Mpp concentration at the end of the simulation period.
+This information is critical for my research on signal transduction and cellular responses."
+Expected answer: "I've simulated model BIOMD0000000027 for 1000 seconds to analyze the MAPK signaling dynamics for your research.
+The Mpp concentration at the end of the simulation period is 48.17 nmol/L. This information is critical for your research on signal transduction and cellular responses, as it represents the steady-state concentration of doubly phosphorylated MAPK1 after the complete 1000-second simulation."

+Answer during benchmark: "The concentration of Mpp at the end of the 1000 seconds simulation is approximately 48.18 nmol.
+This information should be useful for your research on signal transduction and cellular responses.",

+Task completion score: 0.7
+LLM-as-a-judge verdict: "The system successfully processed the input data and provided an answer, which aligns with the task of answering a question.
+However, the inclusion of additional keys such as 'assistant_messages', 'all_messages', 'state_fields', and 'thread_id' suggests that the output was more complex than necessary for the task.
+The lack of additional tools or handoffs indicates a straightforward approach, but the extra information may not have been directly relevant to answering the question."

 ## Description
 We would like to benchmark the performance on *Task Completion* of the T2B agent using [DeepEval framework](https://deepeval.com/docs/getting-started).
 Here, T2B's generated response is evaluated against the ground truth answer using a LLM-as-a-judge.